dux/lux-fw/README.md

 #### redirect

-redirect '/foo'
+redirect_to '/foo'
-redirect :back, info: 'bar ...'
+redirect_to :back, info: 'bar ...'

 #### auth